Wanted: Personal Tutor

 The practices of copywork and dictation teach your children the fundamentals of written communication.
 These practices naturally facilitate the development of accurate mechanics in the context of quality literature (the best words, in the best style, accurately edited).

-- Each month, the Dart features one classic novel to be read aloud to your children.
+- Each month, the Dart features one novel to be read aloud to your children.

 - Each week, it features a selected passage from that novel.
 The passages are accompanied by notes that detail spelling, punctuation, grammar and literary style elements found in the passage.
 These notes are designed to make it easy to pre-teach the passage (no advanced preparation necessary).
-Three of the four weeks, we feature a specific grammar or punctuation concept taught with creative exercises.
+Three of the four weeks, the Dart features a specific grammar or punctuation concept taught with creative exercises.

 - Each handbook also highlights a literary device of the month.
 These are devices like assonance, alliteration, dialogue, onomatopoeia, powerful verbs, rhyme, and more.
-Examples of the device are included in the issue and are taken from poetry, other novels, or the novel featured in the Dart.
+Examples of the device are included in the issue and are taken the novel featured in the Dart.

-- Each literary device is accompanied by a writing tip or exercise that gives your kids a chance to play with the device in their own writing.
+- Each literary device is accompanied by a writing activity that gives your kids a chance to play with the device in their own writing.
 The goal is to help kids notice quality writing and why it is successful.
 Then they can practice using the device so that eventually, they will naturally incorporate it into their original writing.

 How do I use it?